-Posterior interventions on the spine are quite common and in most cases without complications.
+Anterior interventions on the spine are quite common and in most cases without complications.
 The following is a summary of the main areas of discomfort and complications following this type of operation.
 A full summary of any possible (rare) complications is not included in this brochure.

 Because the operation is carried out near the spinal cord and protruding nerve roots, the most serious risk is associated with damage of the nerve structures resulting in neurological complications.
 In the most severe cases this could lead to paralysis, but this is extremely rare.
-With extensive decompression there is a 3 to 5% risk of loss of strength in the shoulder or upper arm.
-The reason for this is not entirely clear and this usually repairs itself spontaneously after a few weeks.
+The risk associated with a herniated disc operation is estimated at less than 1%.